tdegeus/HDF5pp/docs/usage.rst

   Write data (scalar, array, matrix, ...).
 Can be overloaded with many different types, see :ref:`overloaded_types`.

+* ``void File::overwrite("/path/to/data",...)``

+  Overwrite data (scalar, array, matrix, ...) of an existing datasets.
+Can be overloaded with many different types, see :ref:`overloaded_types`.
+Note that the type and shape must match the existing dataset.

 * ``Type File::read<Type>("/path/to/data")``

   Read data (scalar, array, matrix, ...).
 Can be templated with many different types, see :ref:`overloaded_types`.